Skip to main content

 • current status

-• recent sync / backup activity
+• recent sync activity

-• last check, sync, and backup times
+• last check and sync times

 • conflict state and quick resolution actions